List of Doctor Who novelisations: Novelisations of comic strips

+Unofficial novelisations

 A number of fan-run publications have published unofficial novelisations of stories Target was not able to secure rights to.
 Obverse Books has also published unofficial novelisations to raise money for charity.
 As well as novelisations of the two 1960s Dalek films, Obverse also published original novels presented as novelisations of further films based on other television stories featuring Peter Cushing's portrayal of Dr. Who and short story collections presented as novelisations of hypothetical episodes of the proposed 1960s radio adaptions, also featuring Cushing's Dr. Who.

 Omnibus and two in one releases

 A number of novelisations were released in omnibus editions, mostly by book clubs.

 In 1988–1989, W. H. Allen's Star imprint published a number of the Target novelisations in a format of two novelisations in one book in a range titled Doctor Who Classics.
 These were produced by fixing together two Target books with a new front page and outer cover.
 The pairings were: